patsprice/https-github.com-bretfisher-container.training/slides/swarm/stacks.md

 ## Compose file version 3

-(New in Docker Engine 1.13)
+(New in Docker Engine 17.03)

 - Almost identical to version 2, but with extra key:value features

+--

 - Can be directly used by a Swarm cluster through `docker stack ...` commands

+--

+- Can be used with Kubernetes by adding the Docker "compose-on-kubernetes" service

+--

+- Can still be used with docker-compose for local dev/test

+--

 - Introduces a `deploy` section to pass Swarm-specific parameters

-- Resource limits are moved to this `deploy` section

 - See [here](https://github.com/docker/docker.github.io/blob/master/compose/compose-file/compose-versioning.md#upgrading) for the complete list of changes

-- Supersedes *Distributed Application Bundles*

-  (JSON payload describing an application; could be generated from a Compose file)

 ---